Tackling Food Insecurity

 West Side Campaign Against Hunger

-West Side Campaign Against Hunger, housed in the Church of St. Paul and St. Andrew on 86th Street and West End Avenue, alleviates hunger by ensuring that all New Yorkers have access with dignity to a choice of healthy food and supportive services.
+West Side Campaign Against Hunger (WSCAH), housed in the Church of St. Paul and St. Andrew on 86th Street and West End Avenue, alleviates hunger by ensuring that all New Yorkers have access with dignity to a choice of healthy food and supportive services.
 Our organizations have been longtime partners, bolstering each other’s efforts to address food insecurity on the Upper West Side and throughout NYC.
 WSCAH understands that addressing food insecurity requires providing not just healthy food but also access to social services such as utility and housing support, SNAP (food stamps) benefits, health insurance, educational programs, eviction prevention services, and so much more.

 Each year, we support WSCAH’s incredible efforts by asking the BJ community for donations leading up to a during the High Holy Days through our Kol Nidre appeal, during Purim as matanot l’evyonim, and leading up to Thanksgiving through an Interfaith Coalition in support of their Five Thousand Turkey Challenge.
 Our Kadima students visit WSCAH every year to learn about their work and see how a client-choice food pantry operates.